Z2gK/hhc24-writeup/Act1.md

 {"error":"The data you've provided seems to have gone on a whimsical adventure, losing all sense of order and coherence!"}
 ```

 A script can be written to automate code guesses.
 [This Python script](files/Act1/bruteforce.py) sends all of the 24 possiblities to the server and outputs the raw JSON response.
 The POST requests work even when the `id` parameter is set to `null`, but the `Content-Type` header should be set to `application/json`.
-Also, the script throttles the requests to a rate of less than 1 request per second through a `sleep` function as the server is observed to limit the rate of requests from IP addresses.
+Also, the script throttles the requests to a rate of less than 1 request per second through a `sleep` function as the server is observed to limit the rate of requests.

 The correct code for **SILVER AWARD** is **72682**.
-The server returns the response of `{"output":"success"}` when the correct guess is sent.
+The server returns the response of `{"output":"success"}` when the correct guess is received.

 For the **GOLD AWARD** code, the brute-forcing script needs to be modified.
 Assuming this 5-digit code uses the same digits "2", "6", "7" and "8", there are altogether 4 \* 4 \* 4 \* 4 \* 4 = 1024 possibilities (1023 if the Silver award "72686" code is excluded).
 At about 1 second per try, brute-forcing is still feasible, but the script needs to be modified.
 [This other Python script](files/Act1/bruteforce_gold.py) sends guesses to the server at a rate of 1 per second and stops once the correct code is found.